ioBroker/ioBroker.repositories/README.md

 14. Add your adapter into the list (first latest and after that into stable, when tested).
    Examples of entries you can find [here](#samples).
 15. No new adapters will be accepted to repo without admin3 Configuration dialog.
 Admin2 dialog is optional!
+16. Check and Follow the Coding best practices listed below

 *Note:* you can watch the video about it (only german) on [youtube](https://www.youtube.com/watch?v=7N8fsJcAdlE) *Note:* There is a helper https://adapter-check.iobroker.in/ to check many points automatically.
 Just place your github adapter repo there, e.g `https://github.com/ioBroker/ioBroker.admin` and press enter or on the check button.

+## Coding best practices
+* Do not copy a package.json or io-package.json after an installation because some fields might have been added on installation! e.g. io-package with common.installedFrom eds to be removed
+* Use the Adapter Checker and fix all issues shown there: https://adapter-check.iobroker.in/
+* Do not commit .vscode, .idea or other IDE files/helper directories to GitHub
+* If you do not implement onState/ObjectChange/Message please do not implement it
+* if you need to store passwords please encrypt them in Admin
+* add all editable fields from index_m.html to io-package native with their default values
+* **You need to make sure to clean up ALL resources in "unload".
+Clear all Timers, Intervals, close serial ports and servers and end everything.
+Else this will break the compact mode**
+* Please test in compact mode!
+Especially starting, running, stopping adapter and verify that nothing runs any longer and no logs are triggered and also a new start works.
+* Be careful with "setObject" because it iverwrites the object and (especially in js-controller < 2.2) custom settings like history may be removed by this!
+Use setObjectNotExists or get/set/extendObject
+* Do not use process.exit() because this breaks compact mode.
+Use adapter.terminate() if the methid is available.
+* When using Intervals together with external communication think about timeout and error cases - an interval triggers the next call also if the last has not finished.
+So requests might pile up and you DOS the external API.
+A better practice might be to use setTimeout and set at the end of one call for the next call
+* Consider the asynchronous nature of JavaScript and make sure to know what will happen in parallel and what makes more sence to be sequencially

 ## Add a new adapter to the stable repository
 1. Fork this repo and clone your fork